chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 This is another layer that performed significantly worse in Chapel.
 The random number generator I used in the Chapel version is from the `Random` standard module.
 As for the C++ version, I tried to implement the same random algorithm, `pcg_setseq_64_xsh_rr_32`.
 I also used integer-based random generation with an integer threshold, which is 4–5 times faster than using floating-point numbers.

-It also appeared that using `rng.fill` is faster than using `rng.next` when iterating over an array.
 Since this function forces parallelism when available, `CHPL_RT_NUM_THREADS_PER_LOCALE=1` must be set accordingly when experimenting with a single thread.

 This layer in Chapel is significantly slower compared to those in other models, primarily due to the random number generator.
 Using the random function with bounds caused a significant performance drop.
 After removing the bounds, Chapel achieved performance comparable to the C++ version.
 I reported and discussed this issue on a GitHub issue titled "[Random with bounds is much slower than no bound](https://github.com/chapel-lang/chapel/issues/28036)".
 However, since I only noticed and reported it after completing the project, I did not resolve it.